K-Sky/battery/README.md

 # Battery charge limiter for Apple Silicon Macbook devices

+This fork version added support to the concept of sailing mode from AlDente.
+Only command line is supported for such feature.

 <img width="300px" align="right" src="./screenshots/tray.png"/>This tool makes it possible to keep a chronically plugged in Apple Silicon Macbook at `80%` battery, since that will prolong the longevity of the battery.
 It is free and open-source and will remain that way.

 > Want to know if this tool does anything or is just a placebo?
 Read [this excellent article](https://batteryuniversity.com/article/bu-808-how-to-prolong-lithium-based-batteries).
 TL;DR: keep your battery cool, keep it at 80% when plugged in, and discharge it as shallowly as feasible.